Im5tu/aspect/docs/content/docs/Getting Started/builtin-functions.md

 }
 {{< /code >}}

-## startsWith(string input, string value)
+### contains(collection\<KeyValuePair> input, string key, string value)

-Returns a true when the specified value string starts with the input string, using an ordinal case insensitve comparison.

-**Example**

-{{< code lang=\"tf\" >}}
-resource "AwsSecurityGroup"

-validate {
-    startsWith(input.Name, "contoso")
-}
-{{< /code >}}

-## startsWith(string input, string value, bool caseSensitive)

-Returns a true when the specified value string starts with the input string.
-When `caseSensitive` is false, an ordinal case insensitve comparison is used, otherwise an ordinal case sensitive comparison will be used.
+Returns true when the KeyValuePair's key is matched with the specified key and the KeyValuePair's value is matched with the specified value.
+An ordinal case insensitve comparison is used for both parts of the evaluation.

 **Example**